What you should know as a first-time homebuyer

 In simplest terms, a mortgage is a loan given to you by a lender (a bank or broker, for example), secured by property (which acts as collateral).
-Getting a mortgage means making monthly payments that go toward the interest and principal of your mortgage and you’re required to make a down payment on your property in order to qualify for a mortgage in Canada.
-(Jump ahead to the down payment section for more details).
+Getting a mortgage means making monthly payments that go toward the interest and principal of your mortgage, and you’re required to make a down payment on your property to qualify for a mortgage in Canada.
+(Jump ahead to the down payment section using the menu on the left for more details).

 Most homebuyers need a mortgage to be able to afford a property.
 As you pay off your mortgage, a greater proportion of your monthly payment goes toward your principal and less goes toward the interest.
-Some mortgage lenders will allow you to make additional payments toward your mortgage on top of your monthly payments (which can come in handy if you get a bonus or inheritance).
-That amount will go to your principal, and help you pay off your mortgage quicker.
+Some mortgage lenders will allow you to make additional payments, called prepayments, toward your mortgage on top of your monthly payments (which can come in handy if you get a bonus or inheritance).
+That amount will go to your principal, helping you pay off your mortgage quicker.

 How to get a mortgage

 You have to apply to a lender to get a mortgage.
-That lender will assess whether you qualify for a mortgage, how big the mortgage will be and what your interest rate will be.
-The lender will evaluate you based on your credit score, your employment status, your income and several other factors.
+That lender will assess whether you qualify for a mortgage, how big the mortgage will be, and the loan’s interest rate.
+The lender will evaluate you based on your credit score, employment status, income and several other factors.

 What are you looking for?
 Compare the best mortgage rates in 3 minutes.

 You can get a mortgage from either a bank or broker.
-A rate comparison website like LowestRates.ca allows you to quickly compare a number of banks and brokers to see which one will offer you the best rate.
-Most lenders today will allow you to complete your application entirely online, which makes the process more convenient.
+A rate comparison website like LowestRates.ca allows you to quickly compare several banks and brokers to see which one will offer you the best rate.
+Most lenders today will allow you to complete your application entirely online, making the process more convenient.

-You should make sure you have important documents — such as pay stubs, your most recent credit score and up-to-date personal information — ready when you apply for a mortgage.
+You should make sure you have essential documents — such as pay stubs, your most recent credit score, and up-to-date personal information — ready when you apply for a mortgage.

 What is a mortgage term?

-A mortgage term is the period in which certain factors of your mortgage, such as your interest rate and payment frequency, are in effect.
+A mortgage term is a period in which specific factors of your mortgage, such as your interest rate and payment frequency, are in effect.

 The length of your term should be determined by your future plans.
 If you believe you’ll be selling your property next year, for instance, opting for a five-year term might not make sense since you could be hit with a prepayment penalty.
-Keep reading to find out more about prepayment, and other things to look for in your mortgage contract.
+Keep reading to learn more about prepayments and other things to look for in your mortgage contract.

 What is mortgage amortization?

-Amortization is the total length of time you’re given to pay off your mortgage.
+Amortization is the total length of time you have to pay off your mortgage.
 The most common amortization in Canada tends to be 25 years.

 Fixed versus variable: what’s the difference?

-A fixed-rate mortgage has an interest rate which stays unchanged during the period of your mortgage term.
-Meanwhile, a variable-rate will fluctuate depending on market forces.
+A fixed-rate mortgage has an interest rate that stays unchanged during the period of your mortgage term.
+Meanwhile, a variable-rate mortgage will fluctuate depending on market forces.

-This tends to be the biggest debate that homebuyers face when getting a mortgage.
-A fixed-rate can offer peace of mind, but often comes at the cost of a higher interest rate.
+This debate will challenge most first-time homebuyers when choosing a mortgage.
+A fixed-rate mortgage can offer peace of mind but often comes at the cost of a higher interest rate.

 On the other hand, a variable-rate mortgage can offer a lower interest rate right off the bat.
-That’s because banks have the power to raise or lower your mortgage rate depending on the interest rate the Bank of Canada sets, passing on higher rates to consumers and vice-a-versa.
+That’s because banks have the power to raise or lower your mortgage rate depending on the interest rate the Bank of Canada sets, passing on higher rates to consumers and vice versa.

-For homebuyers, variable-rates offer the potential to pay less interest over the life of a mortgage if interest rates fall or remain unchanged.
-They also present risk.
+For homebuyers, variable rates offer the potential to pay less interest over the life of a mortgage if interest rates fall or remain unchanged.
+They also present risks.
 If interest rates go up, so will your mortgage rate, which may mean much higher monthly payments.